KenjiFxima/Robotic_Movement_Optimizer_with_QA/README.md

 This code is being implemented for robotic movement optimization based on quantum annealing now.
 In the plan,comparison between QA(quantum annealing) and classical method "held-karp algorithm" is to be done.
 ## To Do
-Implementation of QA code and SA(Simulated Annealing) code
+Check validity of the code for QA with the code simulated annealing runnning.
 ## Author
 Kenji Fxima